Service Charter

 - Be willing and available to participate in the resolution process with HaDSCO and the service provider.

-- Understand that while HaDSCO will work with you and the service provider to reach resolution, we cannot guarantee a certain outcome from your complaint.
+- Understand that while HaDSCO will work with you and the service provider to reach a resolution, we cannot guarantee a certain outcome from your complaint.

 We also expect the following from service providers who are the subject of a complaint: